OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Evaluation

 \subsection{Hardware and Software Setup}

 We used three quad-core PC workstations as well as Raspberry Pi client devices.
-Workstation 1 contains an Intel Core i7-6700k CPU (4.00GHz), workstation 2 and 3 an Intel Core i7-7700k CPU (4.2GHz).
-All three workstations are equipped with 32 GB RAM each, of which 23.5 GB were made available to the hosted Linux operating system.
-They run on Windows 10 Pro (build 1803), executing OODIDA on a hosted Linux Ubuntu 16.04 LTS in VirtualBox 6.0 (workstation 1) or VirtualBox 5.2 (workstations 2 and 3).
+Workstation 1 contains an Intel Core i7-6700k CPU (4.0GHz), while workstations 2 and 3 contain an Intel Core i7-7700k CPU (4.2GHz).
+These workstations are equipped with 32 GB RAM each, of which 23.5 GB were made available to the hosted Linux operating system.
+They run on Windows 10 Pro (build 1803) and execute OODIDA on Ubuntu Linux~16.04 LTS in VirtualBox 6.0 (workstation 1) or VirtualBox 5.2 (workstations 2 and 3).
 For the client stress test, we used a Raspberry Pi 3 Model B with a quad-core Broadcom ARMv7 CPU (1.2 GHz) and 1 GB RAM.
-It uses the Linux distribution Raspbian 9 with kernel 4.14.52.
-The CPU of the Raspberry Pi is similar to the CPU of the RVCNs our industrial collaborators use.
-Our internal prototype runs on edge devices that have been connected wirelessly.
-However, for the purpose of establishing the upper bound for system performance, we used an Ethernet connection.
+It runs Raspbian Linux~9 with kernel 4.14.52.
+This CPU is similar to the CPU of the RVCNs our industrial collaborators use.